 Does the CI for the mean LDL in a population surviving 5 years overlap with the CI for mean LDL in a population dying with 5 years?
 What conclusions can you reach from this observation about the statistical significance of an estimated difference in the estimated means at a 0.05 level of significance?

 The 95% confidence interval for mean LDL values among those that survive 5 years ([124.6, 129.8] overlaps with the 95% confidence interval for mean LDL values among those that die within 5 years ([112.1, 125.3]).
 This suggests that even with a p-value less than 0.05, which would indicate statistical significance of the finding to an alpha level of 0.05, there is a possibility that rejecting the null hypothesis that the difference between the two sample means is zero would lead to a type I alpha error in which the null hypothesis reflects reality and is incorrectly rejected.
+Actually, the degree of CI overlap doesn’t tell you anything immediately about the statistical significance of the test between the groups (to tell you something about the statistical significance the point estimate from one group would have to actually fall within the CI of the other group.
+1.5/3

 If we presume that the variances are equal in the two populations, but we want to allow for the possibility that the means might be different, what is the best estimate for the standard deviation of LDL measurements in each group?
 (That is, how should we combine the two estimated sample standard deviations?)